apatel762/home-infra/workstation/docs/03-AnsiblePlaybook.md

 make install
 ```

-**NOTE**: This creates `~/.ansible` even though Ansible is in the virtual environment.
-At some point I should create a `make clean` target to undo this.

 Before you run the playbook, check the settings in the `group_vars/local.yml` file.
 Your workstation will be configured using those settings.
 When you are happy, run the playbook.

 ```bash